zakia2324/currency-converter/README.md

 # currency-converter
-its a currency converter assignment.
+its a currency converter assignment..